 There’s still a lot to love about Hall, though.
 The way that the film jumps back and forth between time feels seamless and slick, and never causes the plot to feel convoluted.
 It cuts at all of the right points, gets the viewer invested in the characters early on so that even more strain is felt when they’re put in danger.
 What’s also admirable is how simplistic the plot is and how it still manages to fill out its runtime without feeling as though it was simply stretching to make it work.
 Hall’s entire plot is what most films use their first acts for, and it somehow works.
 There are a lot of prolonged sequences and long shots, but they all help form the sense of dread needed to build the terror behind a one-location horror film.
 It’s so well maintained that it feels jarring whenever we get a second to breathe, whether it’s a break away from the hotel room, the switch between characters, and so on.

 Hall won’t be every viewer’s cup of tea, and understandably so, as what is written here to be admirable can also be seen as tiring and a test of patience.
 If anything, though, Francesco Giannini’s budding style proves to be something worth looking out for, and most will find something to appreciate about his debut.

 After its World Premiere at FrightFest, Hall was screened at The Blood in the Snow Film Festival on Friday, October 30, 2020.
-The film will be available on Digital & On Demand (US) from October 12, 2021.
-Click here to read our interview with the director.
+The film is now be available on Digital & On Demand.
+Read our interview with Hall director Francesco Giannini.